Photo from Capital Bikeshare Facebook Page

 Alexandria is officially known as a Bike Friendly Community.
 The city continually improves access to the nearly 50 miles of on-street bike lanes, shared lanes, and bike trails.
 Similar to the walking self-guided tours, Alexandria offers self-guided bike tours.

-Alexandria is expanding its Bikeshare program to include membership into the Capital Bikeshare, including Arlington and Montgomery County.
-Bikers will have access to 500 stations in the region, and trips are $2 for 30 minutes.
+Alexandria is expanding its Bikeshare program to include membership in the Capital Bikeshare, including Arlington and Montgomery County.
+The program also offers discounted rates for qualifying residents.

 3) E-bikes and Scooters

 Although contentious with residents and drivers, e-bikes and scooters are more popular than ever.
-Because of the demand surge, Alexandria allows riding but restricts riders to specific trails, so make sure you’re on the right path
+Because of the demand surge, Alexandria allows riding but restricts riders to bike lanes and specific trails.

 Need more Alexandria commuter tips?
 Check out Insider Tips for Your Alexandria, Virginia, Commute.